HomeNotaryGuidesChange Birthdate in Birth Certificate

 Summary

-The date on a birth certificate in India involves a defined legal procedure governed by the Registration of Births and Deaths Act 1969.
-Applicants must submit a notarised affidavit for the correction of the date of birth, valid identity proof, and supporting records to the local Registrar of Births and Deaths.
-Minor corrections usually receive approval after verification, while major date changes require a Magistrate order.
-Accurate documentation ensures timely processing and legal acceptance across education, employment, and government records.
+Changing the date on a birth certificate in India follows a legal process under the Registration of Births and Deaths Act, 1969.
+Applicants must submit a notarised affidavit, valid ID proof, and supporting records to the local registrar.
+Minor corrections are verified quickly, while major changes need a Magistrate order, ensuring accuracy across official records.

 Date of Birth Correction in Birth Certificate - Quick Info